sahara-Abdi/Codepath_Unit2/README.md

-# Project 2 - Flixter
+ Project 3 - Flixter

-Submitted by: Sahara Farah Abdi
+Submitted by: **Sahara Farah Abdi**

-Flixter is a movie browsing app that a list of 5 movies, their names, posters, average votes earned, total votes, popularity and brief summary of the movie.
+**Flixter** is an app that introduces networking and displays movies using data captured through API.
+The app has two tabs where first tab is shows movies, their titles, poster image and short blurb.
+The second tab showcases the movies as a collection of posters where user can click a poster which shows; names, posters, average votes earned, total votes, popularity and brief summary of the movie.

-Time spent: 12 hours spent in total
+Time spent: 14 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

--[x] Users are able to see a customized app icon and launch screen
-- [x ] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
-- [ x] Displays at least 5 different movies in a table view
+- [ x] Implement network call and table view to display a list of movies currently playing (title, description, image)
-- [x ] Can tap into detail view of movie with a full description, backdrop image, and title
+- [x ] App has a collection view with the same list of movies
+- [ x] Uses a tab bar controller to switch between collection view and table view screens

 The following **optional** features are implemented:

-- [ ] Unique UI changes, such as background, font/color changes, etc.
+- [ ] Make an additional network call to another end-point.
-- [ ] User implements a collection view
+- [ ] Allow users to scroll when context items are off-screen (table view implemention)
-- [ ] User implemenets tab bar controller with at least two screens

 The following **additional** features are implemented: